swhmonster/blog_walter/vuepress-starter/docs/README.md

 home: true
 heroText: Welcome to Walter's Programmer Career !
 tagline: If I have seen further it is by standing on the shoulder of Giants.
-actionText: Learn more →
+actionText: 支持一下（Donation） →
-actionLink: /documents/
+actionLink: /donation/
 footer:
 ---